youngpe69/bioprocess_schema/README.md

 # bioprocess_schema
-Example JSON schema for CQA attributes used in bioprocessing
+Example schema / formats for CQA attributes used in bioprocessing.

+Includes JSON, XML and CSV type data interchange.